-- Support for the use of analogue (reference/control) sites to assess rehabilitation success and concerns regarding interactions between the MPO and the Bengalla Mine. - The use of analogue sites has been incorporated into the completion criteria for the MPO's rehabilitation domains (Section 6).
-Potential interaction between the MPO's rehabilitation and neighbouring land uses (including the Bengalla Mine) has been risk assessed (Section 3.1), and appropriate action and responses have been developed (Section 9). - A preference by members of the community for a final landform that integrates with the surrounding landscape (i.e. does not form the shape of a 'bread loaf').
+• Support for the use of analogue (reference/control) sites to assess rehabilitation success and concerns regarding interactions between the MPO and the Bengalla Mine.

+The use of analogue sites has been incorporated into the completion criteria for the MPO's rehabilitation domains (Section 6).
+Potential interaction between the MPO's rehabilitation and neighbouring land uses (including the Bengalla Mine) has been risk assessed (Section 3.1), and appropriate action and responses have been developed (Section 9).

+• A preference by members of the community for a final landform that integrates with the surrounding landscape (i.e. does not form the shape of a 'bread loaf').
 This is discussed further in Sections 4.2.1 and 4.2.2.

-This MOP/RMP will be discussed at the next CCC meeting, currently scheduled to be held on 23 July 2020.
+This MOP/RMP was discussed at the CCC meeting held on 23 April 2021.